vladpi/yappa/examples/django/drf_base/README.md

 This is a step-by-step guide, which you can find at [YandexCloud docs](https://cloud.yandex.ru/docs/functions/operations/database-connection)

-### 1. create postgres cluster
+### 1. Create Postgres cluster
-First you should create managed postgres cluster.
+First you should create managed Postgres cluster.
 Go to your folder at YandexCloud console and set it up :)

 Don't forget to check "access from serverless" option in cluster settings
-### 2. create serverless connection
+### 2. Create serverless connection
 Python app will not have access to db directly.
 It will use [Odyssey connection manager](https://github.com/yandex/odyssey).
 So you should create connection from YandexCloud console (Folder -> Cloud Functions -> DB Connection).

-### 3. create service account
+### 3. Create service account
 Create service account which will be associated with serverless function.
 - go to YandexCloud console, Folder -> Service Accounts
 - create service account
 - add permission 'serverless.mdbProxies.user'

-### 4. configure yappa.yaml
+### 4. Configure yappa.yaml
-[if you don't have yappa.yaml file yet, run $ yappa setup && yappa deploy]
+(if you don't have yappa.yaml file yet, run $ yappa setup && yappa deploy)

 - add superuser credentials (after you've created superuser you can save them elsewhere and delete from this file)
-- PG_USER is property of postgres cluster from 1st step
+- PG_USER is property of Postgres cluster from 1st step
 - PG_CONNECTION_ID, PG_HOST are properties of connection created on the 2nd step
 - PG_PORT - 6432 is default for YandexCloud
 - service_account_id - is id of service account you've created on the 3rd step.